 Scott Coffman Logo

-Sysadmin automation scripts from real tickets (PowerShell + Bash examples)
+Sysadmin automation tips (PowerShell + Bash examples)

-December 21, 2025 9 min read
+December 21, 2025 10 min read

-Ticket-driven sysadmin automation ideas with short PowerShell and Bash scripts for Active Directory user provisioning, password resets, Linux health checks, and simple reporting.
+Ticket driven sysadmin automation ideas with short PowerShell and Bash scripts for Active Directory user provisioning, password resets, Linux health checks, and simple reporting.

 Sysadmin automation scripts that save you time

-1. Pull the last 2–4 weeks of tickets.
+1. Pull the last two to four weeks of tickets.

-2. Group by request type (not severity).
+2. Group by request type, not severity.

 3. For each group, write down: